TaalVerena/my-budget-buddy/README.md

 ## User Experience

 ### Who My Budget Buddy Caters For
+- My Budget Buddy caters for anyone who wants to manage their budget and gain valuable insights into their financial health.
+- Whether you are a student, a young professional or a family, My Budget Buddy is here to help you manage your budget and stay on track.
+- My Budget Buddy is designed to be user-friendly and easy to navigate, making it easy for anyone to use.

 ### User Stories
 | User Want or Need | How It Is Achieved | Achieved |